Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

 Don’t leave the most populous city in the state without checking out some of the nearby cute towns that make ideal day trips from Anchorage!

 Average temperatures and precipitation: highs of 70F (21C) and lows of 52F (12C); 0 days of rain

 Reasons to visit Monterey in July: Speedfest, festival season kicks off, comfortable temperatures (and no rain!)

 The Bay Area invites you to participate in some of the big events and festivals abundant during July in gorgeous Monterey.

 A Fourth of July all-day celebration opens the season of festivals, with the next up being the Monterey Beer Festival which you definitely won’t want to miss.
-The festival presents local beers, gourmet food, and snacks to anyone that attends!
+The festival presents local beers, gourmet food, and snacks to anyone who attends!

 If you want to experience a bit of Monterey County heritage and culture, then the Pacific Grove Feast of Lanterns is an excellent choice.
-For over a century, this event has been a region staple in the California coastal city.
+For over a century, this event has been a regional staple in the California coastal city.